Newhaven College: Arts, Drama and Music

 Newhaven College has a strong focus on the arts, with yearly school musical and drama productions, one-on-one music lessons, media and extensive creative arts.
 In 2022, the new Performing Arts Wing was completed, including music lesson rooms, Technology Suite for music editing and composition, a Black Box Theatre, large Rehearsal Hall plus box office for catering and ticket sales.
 Director of Music, Matt Goss, oversees performing arts at the school, with 12 music tutors and teachers providing individual music tuition and class lessons.
 The College also has state-of-the-art visual arts, food technology and trade centre facilities.

 Sports

-Newhaven College provides for a wide range of sports interests.
+Newhaven College provides for a wide range of sports interests and takes part in SEISA sport each year.
 The multi-purpose gym allows for most sports to be played all year round.
 The outdoor tennis courts, basketball/netball courts, plus playing fields for soccer, hockey and AFL football.
 The school encourages all students to participate in physical activity through PE classes and extracurricular involvement.
 Newhaven College participates in the SEISA sports program all year round, hosting other schools at their broad range of facilities.